jose-moran/ENSAE/README.md

 * Write in my username, ```jose-moran```
 * Select the ```jose-moran/ENSAE``` repository
 * Select the master branch
-* Open the select the corresponding notebook
+* Select the corresponding notebook